Houses of cards and triangular numbers

 But I’ve never spent much time doing difference calculations, and looking at the difference table, I wonder whether there’s an easier way to get the coefficients from it.
 I’m sure it’s no coincidence that the 2nd derivative of

 is 3, the same as the 2nd differences in the table.
-So SciAm could have figured out that the value of a is 32 straight from that.
-And I suspect there are similarly clever ways to work out the values of b and c directly from the difference table without going through the labor of simultaneous equations.
+So SciAm could have figured out that the value of is straight from that.
+And I suspect there are similarly clever ways to work out the values of and directly from the difference table without going through the labor of simultaneous equations.
 Maybe I should spend some time learning more about difference tables.